junglesta/wherenodoctor/README.md

 **Table of Content**

-To have auto, TOCs put this at top:
+To have automatic Table of Content functionality put this at top of post:

 ```sh
 * TOC
 {:toc}
 ```
-and this to stop including in ToC
+use this to stop including in ToC:

 ```sh
 {:.no_toc}